camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/graphql.md

 ![graphql connector red properties](../img/connectors-graphql-red-properties.png)

 :::note
-All the mandatory and non-mandatory fields will be covered in the upcoming sections.
-Depending on the authentication selection you make, more fields might be required.
-We will also cover this in the next section.
+All the mandatory and non-mandatory fields are covered in the upcoming sections.
+Depending on the authentication selection you make, more fields might be required; this is covered in the next section.
 :::

 ### Authentication

-You can choose among the available authentication types according to your authentication requirements using the Authentication section.
+You can choose among the available authentication types according to your authentication requirements using the **Authentication** section.

 ### None

-Click None in the Authentication section.
-No extra authentication configuration is required; you can jump to the next section.
+Click **None** in the **Authentication** section.
+No extra authentication configuration is required.

 ### Basic

-##### Create a new Connector secret
+#### Create a new Connector secret

 We advise you to keep your **Password** safe and avoid exposing it in the BPMN `xml` file by creating a secret: